-MSCC was organized under the General Corporation Law of the State of Maryland on March 9, 2007 for the purpose of operating as an internally-managed, nondiversified, closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
+MSCC was organized under the General Corporation Law of the State of Maryland on March 9, 2007 for the purpose of operating as an internally-managed, non-diversified, closed-end management investment company that has elected to be regulated as a BDC under the 1940 Act.
 In addition, MSCC has made an election to be treated for tax purposes as a RIC under the Code, and intends to continue to make such election in the future.
 MSCC has a six-member board of directors (collectively, the "MSCC Board"), of which four members are Independent Directors.

-MSCC's common stock is registered under Section 12 of the Securities Exchange Act of 1934, as amended (the '1934 Act').
+MSCC's common stock is registered under Section 12(b) of the 1934 Act.
 Accordingly, MSCC is subject to the periodic reporting requirements under Section 13(a) of the 1934 Act.
 MSCC's common stock trades on the New York Stock Exchange under the ticker symbol "MAIN."
 In addition, MSCC is a registered investment adviser under the Advisers Act.